hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 Revise {numref}`Tab. %s <tab-gaia-bl-formulae>` to ensure that the application is in the applicable range of parameters corresponding to the conditions under which the formula has been developed.
 ```

 Hans Albert Einstein, son of the famous Albert Einstein, was a pioneer of probability-based analyses of sediment transport.
 In particular, he hypothesized that the beginning and the end of sediment motion can be expressed in terms of probabilities.
-Furthermore, Einstein assumed that sediment motion is a series of step-wise displacements followed by rest periods and that the average distance of a particle displacement is approximately hundred times the particle (grain) diameter.
+Furthermore, Einstein assumed that sediment motion is a series of step-wise displacements followed by rest periods and that the average distance of a particle displacement is approximately a hundred times the particle (grain) diameter.
 Moreover, to account for observations he made in lab flume experiments, Einstein introduced hiding and lifting correction coefficients {cite:p}`einstein1942`.

 The Einstein formula differs from any {cite:t}`meyer-peter_formulas_1948`-based formula in that it does not imply a threshold for incipient motion of sediment.
 However, despite or because Einstein's sediment transport theory is significantly more complex than many other bedload transport formulae, it did not become very popular in engineering applications.
 Today, Gaia enables the user-friendly application of Einstein's formula, which was similarly presented by {cite:t}`brown1949` at an engineering hydraulic conference in 1949.
 According to {cite:t}`einstein1942`-{cite:t}`brown1949`, the left side of Equation {eq}`eq-phi-gaia` ($\Phi_b$) is calculated as follows: